The best of Briefings

-This was material gathered on research trips and interview between 1995 and 2006, so getting a little dated.
+This was material gathered on research trips and interview between 1995 and 2006, last updated around 2011, so getting a little old.
 I’m very happy to be able to distribute it for free via my distributor Smashwords, available in all the popular ebook formats.

 Here are some reviews of the original ‘Briefings’ from which these selections are taken.

 Glenn uses a vivid palette of word pictures to give one of the best and most readable presentations of the spiritual need of the world I have read for a long time.

 This is just what our churches need – well-researched, well-presented and well-chosen topics that present the strategic challenges to Christian mission that we cannot ignore … Every Christian should be using this resource to inform their prayers, sharpen up their thinking, and provoke practical action.